 Review 2022 – Dyson Airblade Wash+Dry Hand Dryer

-The Dyson Hand Dryer and Tap combined into a single, over-the-sink device is a really interesting innovation.
+The Dyson Airblade Wash + Dry is a Hand Dryer and Tap combined into a single, over-the-sink device.
 The product was designed to solve the issue of water dripping on the floor when someone travels from the sink to the hand dryer and again when they use the dryer.
-At present none of Dysons other models solve this issue and require an additional tray to be purchased.
+Prior to this innovation, none of the Dyson Airblade hand dryers solved this issue and require an additional tray to be purchased.
 It also means that no water needs to be stored as it drains straight off the hands and into the sink.
 The product is available in a wall-mounted (AB11/WD05) or a short (AB09/WD04) or long (AB10/WD06) surface-mounted version.
 Sounds great, what did our reviewer think?

 From £1,050.00 + VAT